 The park is also equipped with a soccer field, softball and baseball field, outdoor basketball courts, a children’s play area for toddlers, restrooms, and plenty of picnic areas.
 This is one of Carlsbad’s many community parks.

-Take an electric bike tour through the village with Pedego Electric Bike Rental.
+Take an electric bike ride through the village and beyond with an e-bike rental from Carlsbad e-Bikes and More.
 These electric bikes allow you to put in as much pedaling effort as you like.

 Farmers’ markets in San Diego aren’t just for buying produce.
 You can buy hot food, enjoy live entertainment, come home with locally-made souvenirs, and much more.

-The State Street Farmers’ Market happens in the Carlsbad Village and is one of the area’s fabulous outdoor activities for families that supports local farmers and artisans.
+The State Street Farmers’ Market happens in the Carlsbad Village every Wednesday from 2.30 p.m. and is one of the area’s fabulous outdoor activities for families that supports local farmers and artisans.

-Yes, the largest indoor karting facility on the West Coast is at K1 Speed Go Kart Track.
+Yes, the largest indoor karting facility on the West Coast is at K1 Speed Go Kart Track in Carlsbad.
 Adults and junior drivers (must be 48″ tall) can rev up an Italian electric Pro Kart (zero emissions).

 Take a glimpse at what life was like in the late 19th century at the Magee House, one of Carlsbad’s oldest structures, and roam its historic walls and surrounding rose gardens.